krobbi/fungus/README.md

 fungus <PATH>
 ```

-Fungus will load the Befunge source file at `<PATH>` and interpret it as a
+The source source file at `<PATH>` will be loaded and interpreted as a Befunge
 program.

 ## Arguments